kpn-dsh/dsh-cli/README.md

 ```

 The target's password is not stored in these files.
-For security reasins.passwords are stored in your computers keychain (for Mac Osx and Windows).
+For security reasons, passwords are stored in your computers keychain (for Mac Osx and Windows).